-I honestly didn’t even plan for this to be a series.
-I just started writing about something that I’m passionate about–and look what’s happened.
+I honestly didn't even plan for this to be a series.
+I just started writing about something that I'm passionate about–and here's where I ended up.

 In What is Candida? and Why I Went Sugar Free and 5 Causes of Gut Dysbiosis and My Childhood, I talked about how the following affect gut health:

 Today I am sharing one more cause of dysbiosis, and am also busting a common myth about gut health.